 Hi, I’m Jinny. 🌙

-My background in anatomy and cell biology cultivated an appreciation for scale: how events at the molecular level propagate into tissue- and system-level consequences.
+My background in anatomy and cell biology cultivated an appreciation for scale: how events at the molecular level propagate outward into tissues, systems, and finally into a life.
 That same systems perspective shapes my design process, where individual visual decisions accumulate into broader patterns of meaning.

-I’m currently completing a Master of Science in Biomedical Communications (MScBMC) at the University of Toronto.
+I’m currently completing a Master of Science in Biomedical Communications (MScBMC) at the University of Toronto, where my research visualizes the neurobiology of trauma for a clinical therapy portal—an attempt, in practice, to hold scientific rigour and lived experience in the same frame.

 • Master of Science in Biomedical Communications (MScBMC)